Text overlay on background of orange cups reads: "Healing Harms: A 6-week small group from trauma to everyday resilience".

 As a Bosniak Protestant from a Muslim background, Mirela had prejudice toward Serbs and Croats despite the fact that she grew up with them.
 Dealing with her own grief helped her become open to and connect with people across ethnic divisions, so that she saw their grief, wounds, and stories as similar to her own.

 This individual healing process clarified her sense of personal calling and mission: to work for individual and collective healing through mental health and peacebuilding work.
 She has over 10 years of experience working in both for-profit and non-profit sectors in project coordination, program management, training, facilitation, and translation.
-She is currently specializing in Gestalt Psychotherapy to become a trauma therapist to more effectively address the unengaged trauma manifesting in Bosnia and Herzegovina (BiH) as depression, anxiety, and addictions.
+She is a licensed Gestalt psychotherapist with experience supporting clients navigating breast cancer, unresolved trauma, anxiety, addiction, grief, anger, and patterns of victimhood.
+Drawing on both therapeutic and creative approaches, she incorporates artistic practices such as Kintsugi to help individuals process pain, embrace brokenness with compassion, and move toward healing and restoration.
 She is also an affiliate trainer with Trauma Free World and holds a Bachelor’s degree in philosophy from the University of Sarajevo.

 Bryan Carey - Co-Facilitator